LoyWeiWin/Grasshopper_UR_RobotAssistedMetalPolishing/Docs/Troubleshooting.md

 ## Common Issues and Solutions

-### 1. Grasshopper Cannot Communicate with Arduino
+### 1. Issues related to Plugins
-- **Problem:** No data received from Arduino.
+- **Problem:** plugins cant be installed to the workstation.
 - **Solution:**
-  1. Verify the correct serial port is set in the Grasshopper script.
-  2. Check if another application is using the serial port.
-  3. Ensure the Arduino sketch is uploaded and running.
+  1. Plugins downloaded from foodforrhino need to be "unblock".

-### 2. Serial Port Not Detected
+### 2. Issues related to RobotMesh
-- **Problem:** The serial port does not appear in the dropdown.
+- **Problem:** The robot input is "missing".
 - **Solution:**
-  - Reconnect the Arduino.
+  - Install the robot config from link to your workstation document folder.
   - Restart Rhino and Grasshopper.
-  - Check the serial port in your system's device manager.

-### 3. Grasshopper Freezes During Execution
+### 3. Issue related to communication channel
-- **Problem:** Script execution causes Grasshopper to freeze.
+- **Problem:** Cant communicate / remote sent to physical robot.
 - **Solution:**
-  - Reduce data polling frequency in the Arduino sketch.
-  - Test the script with fewer components.
+  - Check the physical robot and workstation are connected through the same internet server.
+Ping the physical robot (refer to X)
+- **Alt.
+Solution:**
+  - Connect physical robot and workstation via an ethernet cable.
+Then, establish a static IP within the teach pendant.